TraderPilotTraderPilot

 What to remember

-• 1Trailing drawdown follows your highest balance and never moves down.
+• 1Trailing drawdown follows your highest equity and never moves down.

-• 2At many firms it trails on intraday equity, including unrealized gains.
+• 2At TopStep, Apex and similar firms it trails on intraday equity — floating profit included.

-• 3Giving back floating profit can push you toward the limit without closing a trade.
+• 3Giving back floating profit can push you toward the limit without closing a losing trade.

 — Contents